 FRS 102 requires judgement to be exercised when determining whether software costs should be recognised as tangible or intangible assets.
 Where software is regarded an integral part of the related hardware and the hardware cannot operate without the particular piece of software, it is to be treated as a tangible asset.
-However, where the software is not an integral part of the related hardware, computer software is to be treated as an intangible asset.
+However, where the software is not an integral part of the related hardware, computer software is to be treated as an q) Critical accounting judgements and key source of estimation uncertainty (continued)

+intangible asset.
 Management has decided that the software costs are not an integral part of the related hardware and so have classified these costs as an intangible asset.